cmh36346/test/README.md

 **Benefits**
   - Somewhat understandable/intuitive formatting nuances
-  - Ability to call out users or teams within the organization which triggers a notification (@cmh36346) @
+  - Ability to call out users or teams within the organization which triggers a notification (@cmh36346)
+  - Ability to reference specific issues and pages

 **Formatting Nuances**
    - Headers: precede titles using #, ##, or ######